thomas051083/psd-psw/_pswlf-2020/0-mainpage.md

 <b>+ View by the 3Ws of Transformation:</b> (MOT’s to provide inputs)

 <b>+  View by OCC in Action (Hyperlink):</b>
-Hearing what others have done can often inspire us to do better for Our Future Public Service.
-The virtual sessions are hosted by different agencies and each demonstrates one of Our Core Competencies (OCC) in action.
-If you would like to pick up a new skill to develop a specific core competency, choose from a series of bite-sized LEARN modules specially curated for this Learning Festival.
+These virtual sessions are hosted by different agencies and each demonstrates one of Our Core Competencies (OCC) in action.
+If you would like to pick up a new skill to develop a specific core competency, choose from a series of bite-sized LEARN modules specially curated for your learning.

 <b>+ View by Job Specific Skills (hyperlink):</b>
 Workout sessions are available for officers belonging to these job families: xxx, and xxx.
 Each workout is curated to support the development of a skill for you to thrive at work, as well as life skills to help you manage career and life transitions.
 (Extracted from previous UX write-up; WD to confirm.)